ioerger/transit2/src/pytransit/doc/source/method_pathway_enrichment.rst

 Parameters
 ----------
-- **Resampling File**
+- **Input File**
-    The resampling file is the one obtained after using the resampling method in Transit.
-(It is a tab separated file with 11 columns.)
-GSEA method makes usage of the last column (adjusted P-value)
+    The input file is the one obtained after using a comparitive analysis method in Transit (ANOVA, Resampling, GI, ZINB, Utest).
+GSEA method makes usage of the Adj P-value and Log 2 FC columns.
 - **Associations File**
    This is a tab-separated text file with 2 columns: pathway id, and pathway name.
 If a gene is in multiple pathways, the associated ids should be listed on separate lines.
 It is OK if there are no associations listed for some genes.
 Important: if pathways are hierarchical, you should expand this file to explicitly include associations of each gene with all parent nodes.
 Files with GO term associations will have to be pre-processed this way too.